Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Twisted Calabi-Yau algebras

 We may use the duality results above to obtain information about the socle of a graded module.
 For a graded left $A$-module $M$ we let $\soc(M)$ denote the \emph{graded socle} of $M$, the largest graded semisimple submodule of $M$.
 Note that $\soc(M) = \{m \in M \mid J(A)m = 0\}$ is the annihilator in $M$ of the graded Jacobson radical $J(A)$.

-\begin{proposition} Let $A$ be a graded algebra with $\dim_k A_0 < \infty$, which is a twisted Calabi Yau $k$-algebra of dimension $d$ with Nakayama bimodule $U$.
+\begin{proposition} Let $A$ be a graded algebra with $\dim_k A_0 < \infty$, which is a twisted Calabi-Yau $k$-algebra of dimension $d$ with Nakayama bimodule $U$.
 Set $S = A/J(A)$, and let ${}_A M$ be a graded left $A$-module.
 Then there is an isomorphism of graded left $S$-modules (hence of left $A$-modules)

 \end{proposition}

 \begin{proof} The finite-dimensional semisimple algebra $S$ satisfies $S^* \cong S$ as an $(S,S)$-bimodule by Lemma~\ref{lem:Sstar}, hence also as a graded left $A$-module.
 Because ${}_A S$ is annihilated by $J(A)$, any graded module homomorphism $S \to M$ has image annihilated by $J(A)$, and therefore has image in $\soc(M)$.
 Thus we have $\Hom_A(S, M) = \Hom_S(S, \soc(M)) = \soc(M)$.
 Now applying Proposition~\ref{prop:duality}, we have